spectrocloud/librarium/docs/docs-content/integrations/k3s.md

 #### Configure OIDC Identity Provider for Palette Virtual Clusters

-If you are using K3s in a Palette Virtual Cluster inside of a cluster group, you can also configure OIDC for your cluster.
+If you are using K3s in a virtual cluster inside of a cluster group, you can also configure OIDC for your cluster.
 Refer to [Configure OIDC for a Virtual Cluster](../clusters/palette-virtual-clusters/configure-oidc-virtual-cluster.md) for more guidance.

 #### Add a Certificate for Reverse Proxy

 You can use a reverse proxy with a K3s Kubernetes cluster.
 The reverse proxy allows you to connect to the cluster API of a Palette-managed Kubernetes cluster in private networks or clusters configured with private API endpoints.
-For more information, refer to the [Spectro Proxy](frp.md) guide.
+For more information, refer to the [Spectro Proxy](frp.md) pack guide.

 </TabItem>